QF 18-pounder gun: Inter-War Period

-On 28 June 1922, Michael Collins effectively started the Irish Civil War by using two 18-pounder field guns, "borrowed" from the British Army, to bombard the Four Courts in Dublin.
+On 28 June 1922, Michael Collins effectively started the Irish Civil War by using two 18-pounder field guns, previously owned by the British Army, to bombard the Four Courts in Dublin.

 The Mk V carriage with split trail entered service in 1923, it allowed 25 degrees left and right traverse without moving the trail and up to 37.5 degrees elevation.
 In the same year the Army began a full-scale mechanisation of the artillery: Vickers Medium Dragon tracked artillery tractors were used to tow the gun, and the horse teams began to be returned to the Army Remount Service.

 In 1925, some guns were experimentally fitted on a Medium tank chassis as self-propelled artillery (the "Birch gun"), the Birch gun was used for the exercises of the Experimental Mechanized Force in 1927–1928.

 The Mk IV ordnance was modified.
 In the Mk IVA, the A tube and wire were replaced by an autofrettaged loose liner.
 The Mk IVB was the same with minor modifications, most notably 3 shoulders instead of 2.
 A Mk V ordnance was designed but does not appear to have entered service.

 In the 1930s, as the British Army started to fully mechanise, all guns were converted to mechanised towing.
 Initially, this was by fitting heavy wooden wheels with solid rubber tyres, the carriages becoming Mks IIITR, IVR and VR.
 Subsequently, wooden wheels were replaced by new axles, steel wheels, pneumatic tyres and modern brakes.
 The Mk IV and V carriages had a British conversion to produce the Mk IVP and VP on 9.00 X 16" wheels.
 The Mk IIs, with their pole trails, had the American 'Martin Parry' conversion to produce the Mk IIPA on 7.50 X 24" wheels.
 Unlike other guns, 18-pounder was not converted to Probert pattern calibrating sights.

 Introduction of a new streamlined shell, Mk 1C, with a 4/7.5 crh increased maximum range to 11,100 yards with Mks III, IV and V carriages.

 Starting in 1938, Mk IVP and VP carriages were used for the new Ordnance QF 25-pounder Mk 1.
 This was a conversion from the 18-pounder Mk IV Ordnance.
 The calibre was increased from 84 mm to 87.6 mm by changing the liner.

 Spanish service

 After WWI, Vickers modified 18-pounder on the Mk.
-IV carriage to shoot 105-mm shells; this design was license-produced as Obús Vickers de 10,5 cm. modelo 1922 (105/22) at partially Vickers-owned Sociedad Española de Construcción Naval plant; those howitzers fought on the both sides of the Spanish Civil War.
+IV carriage to shoot 105-mm shells; this design was license-produced as Obús Vickers de 10,5 cm. modelo 1922 (105/22) at partially Vickers-owned Sociedad Española de Construcción Naval plant; those howitzers were used by both sides of the Spanish Civil War.
 After the start of WWII they were modernised with a lengthened (from 22 calibres to 30 calibres) barrel featuring a counterweight at the breech and redesignated as Obús de campaña Vickers de 105/30 modelo 1940 Some 105/30 pieces (but not all) received pneumatic wheels.